 Founded in 2007, Celebrate Urban Birds (CUBs) is a year-round project developed and launched by The Cornell Lab of Ornithology.
-Its primary purpose is to reach diverse urban audiences who do not already participate in science or scientific investigation.

 The CUBs Data study is a fun way to learn to identify your neighborhood birds while being a scientist!